Plant-based Meat: The Trends, Players and Consumers in China’s Huge Meat Market

 Traditional vegetarian food manufacturer Whole Perfect Food launched low-fat mini sausages for the fitness crowd.

-People with high education and income levels are the largest consumer group for alternative proteins followed by Gen Z. COnsumers in first tier cities are leading the way but growing consumption power in lower tier cities also means that this group is one to watch for the future.
+People with high education and income levels are the largest consumer group for alternative proteins followed by Gen Z. Consumers in first tier cities are leading the way but growing consumption power among consumers in lower tier cities also means that this group is one to watch for the future.

 So who are plant protein’s main consumers?